Idriosiris/spring-exercise/README_Solution.md

   - `SELECT * FROM COMPANY_SEARCH_ENTITY` and you can see the cached response being populated

 # TODO
-1. Use transformers between different layers
-2. Add more unit tests
-3. Write readme on how to go through the code and changes
-4. Any other way to improve the tests?
+1. Any other way to improve the tests?
-   1. Builder for the JSON wiremock stubs
-   2. Extract factory methods for the assert part of the tests
+   1. Extract factory methods for the assert part of the tests
+   2. Builder for the JSON wiremock stubs
    3. Use custom hamcrest matchers
+2. Use transformers between different layers
+3. Add more unit tests
-5. Exception handling could be improved
+4. Exception handling could be improved
-6. Logging could be improved
+5. Logging could be improved
-7. Better documentation of resource for swagger
+6. Better documentation of resource for swagger

 # Done
 1. Initialize app with spring initializer